MRdevX/nestjs-queue-worker-poc/README.md

 ---

-**This PoC demonstrates a queue/worker system that can handle high volumes of tasks, support long-running transactions, and ensure data consistency and reliability.**
+**This PoC demonstrates queue/worker concepts and patterns for learning and evaluation purposes.
+It is not intended for production use without significant modifications and additional features.**